-Transitioning to a flexible consumption model Bookmark has been added
+Transitioning to a flexible consumption model has been saved

 Transitioning to a flexible consumption model